jestjs/jest/packages/jest-worker/README.md

 }
 ```

+## Experimental worker

+Node 10 shipped with [worker-threads](https://nodejs.org/api/worker_threads.html), a "threading API" that uses SharedArrayBuffers to communicate between the main process and its child threads.
+This experimental Node feature can significantly improve the communication time between parent and child processes in `jest-worker`.

+We will use worker threads where available.
+To enable in Node 10+, run the Node process with the `--experimental-worker` flag.

 ## API

 The only exposed method is a constructor (`Worker`) that is initialized by passing the worker path, plus an options object.